bilgino/angularforddd/README.md

 **» Why CQRS in the frontend?**<br/>

-With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together multiple resources to build a complex view model because often RESTful APIs are strict resource-oriented.
+With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together several resources to build a complex view model because often RESTful APIs are strict resource-oriented.
 In addition, we might transform and prepare that data for the presentation layer.
 Even in the case of sophisticated Web APIs, it's very likely that we must stitch together complex view models and disassemble them for CUD operations on the client side.
 Developers often implement mapper methods in UI controllers to elaborate view models, which in the end leads to fat and unmanagable UI controllers:

 ![](src/assets/images/Up_Down_Flow.png)